Homework 3: Define the Sprite

 file.
 This file contains a suite of tests that will check whether your Sprite

-is working correctly, you should be able to compile and run the tests using the command:
+is working correctly, you should be able to compile and run the tests using the commands:

 cs70-make sprite-test